Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Introduction

 A part of the article is from the author's Ph.
 D. thesis.
 Precisely, section~\ref{singlesl3} and \ref{lemmas} are from \cite[section 2.3]{kim:thesis} and section~\ref{singlesp4} is from \cite[section 2.4]{kim:thesis}.
 1cm

 {\bf Acknowledgements} The author would like to thank Greg Kuperberg for introducing the subject and advising the thesis, Mikhail Khovanov, Jaeun Lee and Myungsoo Seo for their attention to this work.
 Also, the referee has been very helpful and critical during refereing and revising.
 The \TeX\, macro package PSTricks~\cite{PSTricks} was essential for typesetting the equations and figures.
+The author was supported in part by KRF Grant M02-2004-000-20044-0.